s3m4nt/no-sql-intro-lab/README.md

     * Powerful: Query data any way that you need
     * Distributed: Resilient and globally scalable

 4. In this class we will be using Mongo specificially as our no-SQL db.
-Look into Mongo and answer this question: what is the priamry difference between how Mongo is maintained vrs SQL?
+Look into Mongo and answer this question: what is the primary difference between how Mongo is maintained vrs SQL?
     The way they handle data.
 In SQL databases, data is stored in form of traditional 2 dimensional row-column structure while in MongoDB rich data document model is followed, which allows storage of any type of data.

-    Also, SQL requires $ licenses ...

 5. Mongo DBs are organized into documents.
 Describe an example of a table in SQL that contains users, and then describe the equivalent DB setup in Mongo.
     The equivalent Mongo setup would contain a structure with keys and objects.